 Royal BC Museum and Imax Theatre

 Founded in 1886, and joined forces with the Archives in 2003, the museum has become British Columbia’s combined provincial museum and archives.
 They have a vast collection of artefacts, documents and specimens of British Columbia’s natural and human history.
 It’s a showcase of 550 million years of natural history and 9000 years of human history in BC.
 They also always have a large section of the museum dedicated to other major exhibits.
 Up until December 31, 2019, you can experience Maya: The Great Jaguar Rises.
 2020 will feature an Orca exhibit.
-The Royal BC Museum is a must-see when in Victoria.

 Home to the largest IMAX screen in British Columbia, IMAX Victoria in the Royal BC Museum now also has one of only thirty-five IMAX 4K Laser Projections Systems in the World.
 It’s an experience designed to transport the viewer to amazing worlds, where senses and emotions are engaged by the sharpest, brightest, clearest and most vivid images.
 Plus, it’s all accompanied by a new level of immersive audio.
 They offer traditional IMAX films as well as Hollywood Feature films in 2D or 3D.
 It makes a ‘night out at the movies’ a little more magical.